-- 11. The detailed requirements for a programme of work cannot always be specified in advance.
-However, student and supervisor should agree within the first week of enrolment at the first supervisor-student meeting: - a. regularity of meetings: in the initial stages more frequent meetings may be appropriate; For full time students this can be up to 6 meetings, for part time students up to 3 meetings, per year.
-For research students on an international student visa who is residing in the UK these sessions have to be 10 meetings for full-time students, and 6 for part-time students. - b. any formal research training, courses of study or seminars, colloquia, etc. which the studentis required to attend as part of the programme; - c. a date for the Stage 1 and Stage 2 reviews. - d. a date for the submission of the thesis outline.
-Students should aim to produce a first draft oftheir outline, indicating word lengths and completion dates, as soon as possible; - e. an approximate date for the submission of the completed thesis, which should comply with the maximum period of registration.
+- 10. The detailed requirements for a programme of work cannot always be specified in advance.
+However, student and supervisor team should agree within the first week of enrolment at the first supervisor-student meeting: - a. regularity of meetings: in the initial stages more frequent meetings may be appropriate; For full time students this can be up to 6 meetings, for part time students up to 4 meetings, per academic year.
+For research students on an international student visa who are residing in the UK these sessions must be 10 meetings for full-time students, and 6 meetings for part-time students.
+LST is obligated to withdraw institutional sponsorship of a student's visa if they are absent from their studies and engaging sufficiently with their programme of study.

+- b. any formal research training, courses of study or seminars, colloquia, etc. which the studentis required to attend as part of the programme; - c. a date for the Stage 1 and Stage 2 reviews. - d. a date for the submission of the thesis outline.
+Students should aim to produce a first draft of their outline, indicating word lengths and completion dates, as soon as possible; - e. an approximate date for the submission of the completed thesis, which should comply with the maximum period of registration.